Call us for a quotation on 1300 881 911

 Bed bugs are very small creatures and exceptionally good at hiding from humans.
 People often only realise they have bed bugs after noticing the bites.

-They normally appear anywhere on the body but are often close to blood vessels near the skin, namely:
+Bed bug bites can appear anywhere on the body but are often close to blood vessels near the skin.
+Check for signs of bites on your:

 When a bed bug bites you, it pierces your skin with its elongated beaks.
 These are used to suck the blood from your body and it is done between 3 and 10 minutes until the bed bug is fully engorged.